matihost/monorepo/terraform/gcp/gcp-network-setup/README.md

 Terraform scripts creating:

 * private VPC with two subnets spanning in two regions (us-central1 and us-east1).
-Both subnets can be used as base for GKE deploy as they contains additional ip ranges for pods and svc adressess.
+Both subnets can be used as base for GKE deploy as they contains additional ip ranges for pods and svc addresses.

-* Bastion VM
+* Bastion VM - in us-central1 region -  with HTTP proxy installed on 8787 port

 * Cloud Nat in both regions for internet access from private VPC regions